Coronavirus (COVID-19) statement from W J Beswetherick

 – Our staff will only physically meet with family members if we are satisfied that doing so is consistent with government advice.
 As mentioned above, current advice is that members of the same household as an infected person or someone showing symptoms should self-isolate.

-– It is recommended that attendees keep to the social distancing recommendation of two metres apart.
+– It is still recommended that attendees keep to the social distancing recommendation of two metres apart if possible.

 – Anyone who is experiencing symptoms, such as a dry cough or fever (or lives with someone experiencing such symptoms) should be self-isolating, and we will underline this with our clients to ensure that anyone experiencing symptoms refrains from attending.